Please ensure Javascript is enabled for purposes of website accessibility

 Tribute Lodge - Kitchen

-Tribute Lodge’s kitchen is available for an additional fee on a first-come, first-served basis, but can only be reserved if you are also reserving Freedom Hall and/or The Club.
+Tribute Lodge’s kitchen is available to reserve on a first-come, first-served basis for an additional fee, but only if you are also reserving another section of the building.

-You must reserve the kitchen to use it; it will otherwise be locked.
-Kitchen use also requires a special use permit; click here for details.
+If you do not reserve the kitchen, it will be locked during your reservation.
+Use of the kitchen also requires a special use permit; click here for details.

 Please note that the kitchen is not automatically included with reservations of Freedom Hall or The Club.
 It must be added as a separate reservation for an additional fee.